revaturelabs/interviewquestions/Java/Numbers and Strings/String Methods.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

-- In java string has method `split` that returns array of strings which seperates the strings respected to the regex.
+- In String class we have `split()` method ( String regex)  that returns array of strings(String[]) separated by the provided delimiting regular expression.
-- It deletes the regex where regex can be letter, number or special character.
-The other substrings are stored in the string array.
+- A regular expression is a sequence of characters that forms a search pattern (usually letter, number and/or special character).
+- When you search for data in a text, you can use this search pattern to describe what you are searching for.
+The method returns array of String post delimiting it.
 - We can also give limit to the string.
 ``` java
 public class Main {